-- 147. Property other than for own use should be fully shocked according to the shocks provided to the area where they are located.39 - 148.
+- 147. Property other than for own use should be fully shocked according to the shocks provided to the area where they are located.38 - 148.
 Loans and mortgage portfolios (i.e., collateralised loans or mortgages to individuals and other collateralised loans and mortgages), should be revaluated according to the spread shocks provided to residential and mortgage-backed securities (RMBS).
-40 The technical information file provides the relevant shocks for geographical areas and credit ratings.
+39 The technical information file provides the relevant shocks for geographical areas and credit ratings.
 Only in case the rating quality of the (different) portfolio(s) cannot be determined, the following approach can be followed: - a.
 In case information of on the Loan-to-Value (LTV) of the portfolio is available, for portfolios with LTV<80% an A rating quality has to be assumed; for portfolios with LTV>=80% a BBB rating quality has to be assumed - b.
 In case LTV information is not available, a BBB rating quality has to be assumed for the non-rated portfolios. - 149.
 For loans on policies no shocks should be applied. - 150.
 The post stress value of Collateralised Loan Obligations (CLO), Commercial Mortgage-backed Securities (CMBS) and Asset-backed Securities (ABS) exposures (or other collateralized securities) shall also be determined applying the RMBS shocks. - 151.
-The participating entities shall apply the shock to other asset as percentage of change in the baseline Solvency II value according to the asset (private equity, hedge funds, commodities) and the geographical area (EU, global).
-In case participants opt to identify investments in infrastructure and to apply the specific shocks, the assets qualified as investments in infrastructure shall be identified through the information provided in the year-end reporting S.06 [C0300] and shall be treated with the specific shocks provided for to the relevant asset classes. - 152.
+The participating entities shall apply the shock to other asset as percentage of change in the baseline Solvency II value according to the asset (private equity, hedge funds, commodities) and the geographical area (EU, global). - 152.
 Derivatives other than IRS (specified above) should be shocked in line with the corresponding shocks to the underlying asset where possible or kept constant (e.g., FX derivatives). - 153.
-Oher assets classes not specified (e.g. CIC 0 or CICX 9^{41} Other) shall be kept constant in value with respect to the baseline. - 154.
+Oher assets classes not specified (e.g. CIC 0 or CICX9 40 Other) shall be kept constant in value with respect to the baseline. - 154.
 In general, assets denominated in a currency other than the currency of the country of issuance should be first shocked according to the country shock and then, the resulting amount shall be transformed into the reporting currency by applying the exchange rate registered at the reference date.
 Example for government bonds: "Country A" currency is EUR and it issues two bonds: "bond 1" denominated in EUR and "bond 2" denominated in USD.
 Both bonds shall be treated according to the shock prescribed to "Country A" and, where needed, converted in the reporting currency of the participant.

-39 For rural estate exposures, the residential real estate shock should be applied.
+38 For rural estate exposures, the residential real estate shock should be applied.

-40 The rationale for this treatment is that when insurers are forced to sell their portfolio of mortgages in a stressed situation, change in RMBS is considered the best proxy for the stressed values.
+39 The rationale for this treatment is that when insurers are forced to sell their portfolio of mortgages in a stressed situation, change in RMBS is considered the best proxy for the stressed values.

-41 Where "X" denotes the CIC category with X=1,...,9.
+40 Where "X" denotes the CIC category with X=1,...,9.